Questions on this page

 - How many units can I study at a time?

 - How many units can I study at the same time?

 - I haven't studied with OUA for a while.
 Can I keep working towards my degree?

-- I'm interested.
+- I'm interested in studying.
 How do I get started?